Dana-Ibrahim05/Braille-to-Txt-html-Translator/planning.md

 1. write a file that includes all the translation rules.
 This file will include all the braille fcharacter combos and, delimited by the |or ~ character, followed by their translation.
 example:
 \ | ou
+This file has been created.
+It will continue to be revised while testing occurs and we find any missing rules.

-1. Load the rules file and copy all its elements into a map of "pairs". suggestion:a map of strings, but iterating over a map can be difficult.
+2. Load the rules file and copy all its elements into a map of "pairs". suggestion:a map of strings, but iterating over a map can be difficult.
-2. Create a translator object (using classes), The translator object will load the input file and keep track of the input file's changes
+3. Create a translator object (using classes), The translator object will load the input file and keep track of the input file's changes
-3. Test using a test file.
+4. Test using a test file.
 Note: use toupper (letter) if needed (i.e. because vS Code displays brf files as upper case)